Eureka Rebellion in popular culture

-The 1854 mining revolt in Australia, Eureka Rebellion inspired numerous novels, poems, films, songs, plays and artworks.
-Much of Eureka folklore relies heavily on Raffaello Carboni's 1855 book, The Eureka Stockade, which was the first and only comprehensive eyewitness account of the Eureka rebellion.
-Henry Lawson wrote a number of poems about Eureka, as have many novelists.
+The Eureka Rebellion, an 1854 gold miner's revolt in Victoria, Australia, has been the inspiration for numerous novels, poems, films, songs, plays and artworks.
+Much of Eureka folklore relies heavily on Raffaello Carboni's 1855 book, The Eureka Stockade, which is the first and only comprehensive eyewitness account of the uprising.
+The poet Henry Lawson wrote about Eureka, as have many novelists.

-More recently, there have been four motion pictures based on the uprising in Ballarat.
+More recently, there have been four motion pictures based on the Eureka Rebellion.
 The first was Eureka Stockade, which was a silent film made in 1907, being only the second feature film produced in Australia.
 There have also been a number of plays and songs about the rebellion.
-The folk song German Teddy concerns Edward Thonen, one of the rebels who dies defending the Eureka Stockade.
+The folk song German Teddy concerns Edward Thonen, one of the rebels who died defending the Eureka Stockade.
+It has been argued "There has never been one single broadly popular dramatisation of the Eureka Stockade story."